-Those flying into Tokyo will arrive at either Narita International Airport or Tokyo International Airport (known as Haneda Airport).
-For many years Haneda handled domestic flights and Narita was the main international hub; however, with the opening of an international terminal at Haneda in 2010 both airports compete on level ground.
-All else being equal, it is preferable to fly into Haneda as it is much closer to Tokyo.
+Visitors flying into Tokyo will arrive at either Narita International Airport or Tokyo International Airport (commonly known as Haneda Airport).
+For many years Haneda handled domestic flights and Narita was the main international hub; however, with the opening of an international terminal at Haneda in 2010, both airports compete on level ground.
+All else being equal, it is preferable to fly into Haneda because it is much closer to Tokyo.

 Narita International Airport

-There are two bus services: the Keisei Bus (Tokyo Shuttle) and the Airport Limousine.
+There are two bus services to Tokyo Station: the Keisei Bus (Tokyo Shuttle) and the Airport Limousine.
 The Keisei Bus is the cheapest at about ¥1,000.
 The Airport Limousine is slightly more luxurious and also stops at the major hotels, but costs ¥3,100 one-way and ¥4,500 return (half price for children).

-Haneda Airport is located in Ota Ward, one of the 23 Special Wards, and is 15 kilometres from Tokyo Station.
-The airport has facilities to compete with any of the world’s best: “Edo Koji”—a line of gourmet restaurants and shops in an area designed to look like Edo—sits on the 4th floor, while the 5th floor is home to “Tokyo Pop Town”, an amusement area which also has an outside observation deck from where you can see the planes below.
+Haneda Airport (Tokyo International Airport) is 15km from Tokyo Station in Ota Ward.
+It has facilities to compete with any of the world’s best airports: “Edo Koji”—a line of gourmet restaurants and shops in an area designed to look like Edo—sits on the 4th floor, while the 5th floor is home to “Tokyo Pop Town”, an amusement area which also has an outside observation deck where you can see the planes below.

-Keikyu Line takes you to Shinagawa for about ¥400.
+The Keikyu Line takes you to Shinagawa Station for about ¥400.
 From there it is 10 minutes to Tokyo Station on the Yamanote Line.
-There is also the Tokyo Monorail which goes to Hamamatsucho for about ¥500 (also on the Yamanote Line).
+There is also the Tokyo Monorail which goes to Hamamatsucho Station for about ¥500 (also on the Yamanote Line).